Bucks County Criminal Defense Lawyer

 Evidence may be suppressed before the trial even begins through a pre-trial motion.
 A motion to suppress is designed to keep unlawful evidence out of the courtroom.
 Making the motion involves demonstrating the unlawful nature of the evidence to the judge and explaining how admitting it into the trial would be unjust.
 If we are successful, a jury will never hear nor see the unlawful evidence.
 If you believe evidence may have been obtained illegally in your case, call our Bucks County criminal defense attorney for guidance.

 Anyone charged with a crime will, of course, be wondering how they can begin to defend themselves in court.
-All criminal defendants are entitled to defend themselves in a court of law and all defendants are entitled to a competent attorney to help them.
+All criminal defendants are entitled to defend themselves in a court of law, and all defendants are entitled to a competent attorney to help them.
 There are many ways to defend yourself besides simply claiming you did not commit the crime in question.
 It is entirely possible that you committed the crime you have been accused of, but you cannot be held criminally responsible due to particular circumstances.
 A few of these defenses are discussed below.
-To determine the best defense for you, contact our Bucks County criminal defense lawyers.
+Contact our Bucks County criminal defense lawyers to determine the best defense for you.

 If you are convicted at trial, there is still hope for your case.
 Criminal defendants generally have a right to file an appeal.
 A direct appeal must be filed within 30 days of your conviction.
 While most defendants will have the right to file such an appeal, it is a bit tricky for defendants who accepted a plea bargain or otherwise entered a guilty plea.